||Full-time & Part-time Students:

 - Payment Plan Administrative fee (non-refundable): $30

-- Payment Plan Late fee: $50 per late payment
+- Payment Plan Late fee: $50 (per each late payment)

-- Returned checks fee: $25 per incident in addition to any fee charged by the bank
+- Returned checks fee: $25 (per incident plus bank fees)

 Updated Listing of fees